sloniik/meetingminute/README.md

 # mmbot

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to answer request from users to a bot.

 ## Usage